In This Article

 Diamonds used to take millions of years to form.
 Now, thanks to technology, these precious gems are developed in mere weeks.
 But don't look down on lab-grown diamond engagement rings—they're every bit as bright, sparkling, and eye-catching as those who feature naturally found diamonds.

 What Is a Lab-Grown Diamond?

-A lab-grown diamond is a diamond grown in a controlled laboratory setting through processes that mimic the natural high heat and high-pressure conditions of Earth.
+A lab-grown or lab-created diamond is a diamond grown in a controlled laboratory setting through processes that mimic the natural high heat and high-pressure conditions of Earth.
 Lab-grown diamonds are very similar to natural diamonds and can be fully formed in a few weeks rather than millions of years.